suneel0101/django-easyrest/README.md

 )
 ```

-This will create REST endpoints for each of your registered models.
+This will automatically create REST endpoints for each of your registered models.
 Let’s use the examples of the Book and Movie models registered above.

 ### GET /api/book/